Sunil56224972/Galaxy---Space-Food-Station-/README.md

 ## 🚀 About This Project

-**Planetoño** is a personal portfolio project I built to practice and showcase advanced front-end engineering skills.
+**Galaxy** is a personal portfolio project I built to practice and showcase advanced front-end engineering skills.
 The concept: a fictional space food station where astronauts can order meals.

 This project was my deep-dive into:
 - 🌌 **WebGL / Three.js** — 3D model rendering with custom `.glb` files and Draco compression